basalam/backbone-orm/README.md

 ## Backbone ORM
-Backbone ORM is a lightweight, asynchronous Object-Relational Mapper (ORM) for Python, designed to provide a clean and efficient interface for interacting with PostgreSQL databases.
-It leverages type hints and asynchronous programming to enable scalable and maintainable database operations.
+Backbone ORM is a lightweight, asynchronous Object-Relational Mapper (ORM) for Python, built on top of the PyPika SQL query builder.
+It provides a clean and efficient interface for interacting with PostgreSQL databases, leveraging type hints and asynchronous programming to enable scalable and maintainable database operations.

 #### Features
 - Asynchronous Support: Built with asyncio to support non-blocking database operations.